safrizal/cdp4j/README.md

 -----------------
 * Avoid external dependencies as much as possible.
 * Support only Chrome/Chromium based browsers.
-* Supports full capabilities of the Chrome Remote Debugging Protocol.
+* Supports full capabilities of the Chrome Remote DevTools Protocol.
 * Keep the API simple.

 CSS Selector Engine